AnalyticsEarth/aePicassoChart/README.md

 1. Created the axis as a docked item
 1. Add a layer for each chart item needed, choice from (Line, Bar, Point, Pie, Grid)

-## Supports in BETA v0.1.0
+## Support in BETA v0.1.0
-# Single Dimension Line, Bar.
+* Single Dimension Line, Bar.
 Point and Pie charts
-# 2 Dimension Point Layer
+* 2 Dimension Point Layer
-# Dimension selection and range selection on dimension axis
+* Dimension selection and range selection on dimension axis

 ## Support planned
-# Stacked lines and bars
+* Stacked lines and bars
-# Range selection on measure axis
+* Range selection on measure axis
-# Lasso selection
+* Lasso selection
-# Chart templates
+* Chart templates